stavkdo/stavkdo/README.md

 - ⚙️ **Assembler in C**
   Built a simplified assembler in C for a university project - grade: 96 (Currently private)

+- 🧩 **Puzzle Games, Linkedin style**
+  Built two puzzle games in HTML, CSS and JS in the style of Linkedin puzzles

 ---